memgraph/docs/products/memgraph/v1.2.0/reference_guide/networkx/nxalg/nxalg.is_edge_cover.md

 ### nxalg.is_edge_cover(ctx: mgp.ProcCtx, cover: mgp.List.mgp.Edge)
 Decides whether a set of edges is a valid edge cover of the graph.

-Given a set of edges, whether it is an edge covering can be decided if we just check whether all nodes of the graph has an edge from the set, incident on it.
+Given a set of edges, it can be decided whether the set is an *edge covering* if checked whether all nodes of the graph have an edge from the set incident on it.

 **Parameters**